One might wonder how many times the Northeast has been impacted by a tropical system.

 Hurricane Sandy in 2012: Hurricane Sandy became one of the costliest hurricanes on record with over $60 billion in damage.

 Unfortunately, this hurricane moved over New Jersey during high tide and brought in record tide levels.

-Bouys barely offshore recorded waves of over 32.5 feet which was also a new record.
-This led to major flooding across the northeast, flooding many tunnels and subway lines and leaving many without power.
+Bouys barely offshore recorded waves of over 32.5 feet, which was also a new record.
+Sandy caused major flooding, inundating many tunnels and subway lines and leaving millions without power.